wwarthen/RomWBW/Source/Doc/Architecture.md

 | _Exit Results_
 |       A: Status (0=OK, else error)

 Write the entire contents of the Non-Volatile RAM from the buffer pointed to by HL.
 HL must point to a location in the top 32K of CPU address space.

+`\clearpage`{=latex}

 Video Display Adapter (VDA)
 ---------------------------